Leone Carpi

 In his Dell' Emigranzione, he reported that about 555,000 "Italians" lived in what he called Italy's "colonies" abroad.
-Nearly half of these lived in South America, mainly in Argentina, Uruguay and southern Brazil.
-Nine per cent lived in North America, mostly in the United States.
-Another third lived in transalpine Europe and 15% in North Africa, Greece and the eastern Mediterranean.
+Nearly half of these lived in South America, mainly in Argentina, Uruguay, and southern Brazil.
+9% lived in North America, mostly in the United States.
+Another third lived in transalpine Europe, and 15% in North Africa, Greece, and the eastern Mediterranean.

 The only work written by him relating directly to Jewish topics was his Alcune Parole Sugli Israeliti in Occasione di un Decreto Pontifico d'Interdizione, Florence, 1847.

+He died in Rome on 19 January, 1898.